The San Antonio land bridge opening was announced at the Phil Hardberger Park Conservancy, and it was about time for another trip to San Antonio.

 Indeed it does.
 The light here sparkles down on the grass below, and once the grasses here are tall enough the light will reflect onto the top creating an illumination illusion of life and the fire that brings back life.

-These wheel are in different sections, but all in the general area of the ecological center.
+These wheels are in different sections, but all in the general area of the ecological center.

 The Phil Hardberger Ecological Center